 Hardware surfaces can be faster than surfaces created in system (regular) memory, because they can take advantage of more features of your graphics card to speed up blitting.
 The disadvantage of hardware surfaces is that they are not that well supported on all platforms.
 They tend to work on Windows platforms but not so well on others.
-Hardware surfaces will also benefit from the DOUBLEBUF flag.
+Hardware surfaces also benefit from the DOUBLEBUF flag.
 This effectively creates two hardware surfaces, but only one is visible at any one time.
-The following line will create a double-buffered hardware surface:
+The following line creates a double-buffered hardware surface:

 '''

-screen = pygame.display.set_mode(SCREEN_SIZE, DOUBLEBUF | HWSURFACE | FULLSCREEN, →
+screen = pygame.display.set mode(SCREEN SIZE, DOUBLEBUF | HWSURFACE | FULLSCREEN, 32)

-32)

 '''